FOBPath/GeneralInfo/README.md

 6. Application tab

 Optional Features
-1.
+1. Push Notifications for New Job Postings
-2.
+2. Company Profiles and Reviews
-3.
+3. Job Application Tracking
-4.
+4. Networking Opportunities and Events

 2. Screen Archetypes

-> User Sign-Up Page
+User Sign-Up Page
-> Associated Required Story:
+Associated Required Story:
-> The user will be able to create a new account by providing necessary information (email, password, etc.) to access personalized job search features.
+The user will be able to create a new account by providing necessary information (email, password, etc.) to access personalized job search features.

 * User Profile Page
 Associated Required Story: